CoLRev-Environment/colrev/docs/source/dev_docs/setup/windows_wsl2.rst

 Now install Docker as a prerequisite to run CoLRev following the official install guide: `Docker Desktop WSL 2 backend on Windows <https://docs.docker.com/desktop/wsl>`__.

 Afterwards, follow the steps in :doc:`"Setup part 2: Git and SSH" </dev_docs/setup/part_2_git_ssh>`.

+Further guides and tutorials how to setup and configure WSL2 can be found directly in the `official Ubuntu WSL documentation at Canonical. <https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/guides/install-ubuntu-wsl2/>`__